torsday/notebook/ops/ldap.md

 -
 ```

+Note:
-*Note: the "-" character between each attribute change is required.
-Also note that each directory entry ends with a "-" followed by a blank line.
-The final "-" is required.*
+- the `-` character between each attribute change is required.
+- each directory entry ends with a `-` followed by a blank line.
+- The final `-` is required.

 Add a telephone number to an existing user.